-However, after a recent paper published by the Information Commissioner’s Office on ‘Fundraising and Regulatory Compliance’, we wanted to gain clarity on whether using the NCOA actually goes against the Data Protection Act 1988 (DPA).
+However, after a recent paper published by the Information Commissioner’s Office on ‘Fundraising and Regulatory Compliance’, confusion has arisen within the industry as to whether this actually goes against the Data Protection Act.

-The paper discussed all aspects of the DPA relevant to charities and fundraising organisations covering its stance on wealth screening, re-using publicly available information, how the ‘legitimate interest’ condition applies to processing, fair processing notices and how the Fundraising Preference Service (FPS) and the Telephone Preference Service (TPS) interact.
+The paper discussed all aspects of the DPA relevant to charities and fundraising organisations covering everything from its stance on wealth screening to re-using publically available information.

-Our cause for confusion arose around the section dedicated to Data Matching and Teleappending, which are activities involved in “obtaining personal data from other sources which individuals did not give you when you initially collected their personal information.”
+Cause for confusion arose around the section dedicated to Data Matching and Teleappealing which are activities involved in “obtaining personal data from other sources which individuals did not give you when you initially collected their personal information.”

-This suggests that using a third party, such as Royal Mail, to ascertain a supporter’s new address after they’d moved to a new house would be going against the DPA.
+This leads to believe that using a third party, such as Royal Mail, to ascertain a supporter’s new address after they’d moved house would be going against the DPA.

 The paper goes on to provide examples of wrong doing: